JulianVidal/AGDA_HTML/reports/index.md

 ```

 # 7 - Post-Meeting Report
+To do next week:
+ * Read about Johnson's algorithm
+ * Create Datalog queries to find simple cycles

+Discussed how merging individual modules into their index files would lead to
+cycles in the resulting quotient graph.
+Removing those cycles by merging the
+cycles into one node would lead to one massive node which doesn't improve
+compilation time.
+These cycles could be removed manually so it is important to
+implement a query to find these simple cycles.

+Also, talked about compiling the Agda index files concurrently regardless of
+dependency conflicts.
+While there seems to be no error, it could lead to
+unexpected behaviour.

+Attached output.txt which has a list of all the simple cycles as describe in the
+networkx [documentation](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.cycles.recursive_simple_cycles.html).
+Each line has a list of index files representing the cycles.
+Most of the cycles found start and end on the same two index files, but there are many
+possible paths between the two.

+List of implemented queries:
+- [X] Given a definition d in a module, which modules *this* definition d
+      really depends on?
+Directly or indirectly.

+- [X] Given a definition d, which definitions does it use directly or
+      indirectly?

+- [X] Given a definition d, what's the longest path, in terms of calling other
+      definitions, until we reach the leaves?
+(This somehow indicates how complicated
+      the mathematics is from the foundations up to the definition.)

+- [X] Given a definition d, which modules actually use it?
+(This is useful for
+      refactoring code and splitting large modules into smaller modules.)

+- [X] Given a definition d, which definitions use it?
+(That is, how important
+      the definition is.)

+- [x] What is the longest chain from a definition to another definition?
+(This
+      again somehow indicates how complicated the mathematics is from the foundations
+      up to the intended theorems, but globally.)

+- [X] What are the leaves of the graph?
+(The definitions that don't use any
+      other definition.)

+- [X] What are the roots of the graph?
+(The definitions that are not used by
+      any other definition.
+These may (or may not) be the main theorems.)

+- [x] list *all* definitions by the number of times they are used (in
+      increasing or descreasing order).
+We can consider this directly or indirectly.

 # 7 - Notes
 Find way to get cycles
 quotient graph
 List of queries
 Send cycle file

+Sorting alg:

+Loop through each node:
+  If node has zero children then n = 0,
+  Else n = max(the n for each children)

+For some reason, having all the indeces in a folder causes an import error.
+If
+they are next to the master file there is no error.
+So I put them all on the
+source file directory.

+Getting the dependency graph takes as long as compiling.

+Compiling indexes based on sort gives the same compilation time.
+Splitting levels with more than 20 modules gave 7:09
+Splitting levels with more than 10 modules gave 6:12
+Splitting levels with more than 5 modules gave 5:23
+Splitting levels with more than 2 modules gave 5:09